-We are proud that Ulster’s international reputation for research excellence has received worldwide recognition.
-International experts have judged Ulster University as being in the top 25% of UK universities for world-leading research based on research power, and 72% of our research activity is judged to be world-leading and internationally excellent.
+Ulster’s international reputation for research excellence has received worldwide recognition.
+International experts have judged Ulster University as being in the top 25% of UK universities based on research power, with 72% of our research activity having been judged to be world-leading and internationally excellent.

 Join Ulster’s Research Community

-The University’s annual PhD Scholarship Competition offers over 100 exciting full-time funded PhD Scholarship opportunities across all subject areas including those within the Ulster Business School.
+The University’s annual PhD Scholarship Competition offers over 100 exciting full-time funded PhD scholarship opportunities across all subject areas including those within the Ulster Business School.

-Ulster’s PhD Scholarship Competition for entry in September 2020 is now open.
+Ulster’s PhD Scholarship Competition for entry in September 2022 is now open.

-Applicants should hold (or expect to hold) a first or upper second class honours degree (or equivalent).
+Applicants should hold (or expect to hold) a first or upper second-class honours degree (or equivalent).
 Candidates from the UK, EU and overseas are eligible to apply.
 Please see project descriptions for further details on eligibility.

-Competition for funded entry is very high and applications will be considered on the basis of candidates’ qualifications, skills, experience and research interests.
+Applications will be considered on the basis of candidates’ qualifications, skills, experience and research interests.